 The chief operating and academic officer of ASU East is the provost.
 There are two colleges and one school at ASU East administered by deans.
 These academic units develop and implement the teaching, research, and service programs of the institution.
 Additional support for the academic mission of the campus is provided by Library Services and Information Technology, each administered by a director.
-See "Administrative and Academic Personnel," (ASU East) page 461 and "Academic Organization," page 9.
+See "ASU East Faculty and Academic Professionals," page 574, and "Academic Organization," page 8.

 Nondegree Students.
-Nondegree students may take courses at ASU East according to the special provisions on page 62.
+Nondegree students may take courses at ASU East according to the special provisions under "Admission of Nondegree Applicants-Undergraduate," page 63.